-The world’s ancient capital and centre of the ancient world, Athens is a great place to spend three days or more — it is most definitely somewhere that every traveller should visit at one time or another whether you are backpacking in Greece or going on a luxury budget.
+The world’s ancient capital and centre of the ancient world, Athens is a great place to spend three days or more — it is most definitely somewhere that every traveler should visit at one time or another whether you are backpacking in Greece or going on a luxury budget.
 This is a city that is insanely beautiful and is also home to the largest collection of Greek ruins in the world.

 A combination of equal measures of grace and grime, Athens is made up of a historical culture and heritage combined with a quirky and unique edge.
 The times may have changed, and the city may have been modernised, but life still plays out around the city’s ancient landmarks.
 One of which is the amazing Acropolis, which is visible from almost every area of the city.

 Although the city has struggled during the economic crisis of recent years, it is once again on the rise and is back to being at its best.
 Athens is known for its lively, urban bustle and cosmopolitan way of life, combined with its many pieces of ancient history – there is always something to see and do here, so on a trip to Athens you will never be bored.

 For anyone planning a trip to Athens, here’s everything that you should know:

 Like most countries, throughout the year the temperature in Athens changes, which means that it is important to be selective about when you visit, to ensure that you get to experience the temperatures that you want to have.

 From March to May, the temperature in Athens is usually warm, but there can sometimes be a cold wind that whips around the city.
 From June to August, the temperature rises steadily, with the city becoming too hot to enjoy by the end of July and throughout August, which is why most Greeks getaway from the city at this time.
 September is often warmish but can also be prone to rain, and the same goes for October.
 After this, the weather begins to slowly get colder.